kkong99/puam-api-docs/objects.md

 **terms**
 Terms from the Museum's own controlled taxonomy that describe the object.

+`aatid` - the unique identifier for the term in the Getty Art and Architecture Thesaurus, if applicable (http://www.getty.edu/research/tools/vocabularies/aat/).
 `id` - A unique identifier for the term.
 `term` - The term.